kinde-oss/kinde-python-sdk/README.md

 # Kinde Python SDK

-The Kinde Python SDK allows developers to integrate with Composable Commerce APIs using Python native interfaces, models and helpers instead of manually using the HTTP and JSON API.
+The Kinde Python SDK allows developers to quickly and securely integrate a new or an existing Python application to the Kinde platform.

 ## Register for Kinde